 Peritoneal Mesothelioma Surgery

 Peritoneal mesothelioma affects the lining of the abdominal cavity and is the second most common form of the disease.
-Due to the available treatment options, peritoneal mesothelioma tends to have a more favorable prognosis than other forms of the disease.
+Due to the available treatment options, this type tends to have a more favorable prognosis than other forms of the disease.
 The most successful treatment option for peritoneal mesothelioma is a multimodal approach that includes cytoreductive surgery and heated intraoperative or intraperitoneal chemotherapy (chemotherapy drugs administered directly into the abdomen, often abbreviated as HIPEC).

 Additionally, surgeries like laparotomy and laparoscopy may be used to diagnose peritoneal mesothelioma.
 They can also be used as palliative treatments to relieve pain and alleviate symptoms.